Cathy Richardson: Biography

 Richardson grew up in west suburban Burr Ridge, Illinois, and graduated from Hinsdale Central High School in Hinsdale, Illinois.
 Before starting her music career, Richardson worked as an auto mechanic and as a cashier at her father's gas station.
 She started her music career full-time in 1990.
-She was introduced to Jim Peterik who mentored her and helped with her first two albums.
-She has also co-written songs with Peterik, and is a fairly frequent guest in his all-star World Stage concerts.
+She was introduced to Jim Peterik, who mentored her and helped with her first two albums.
+She has also co-written songs with Peterik and is a frequent guest in his all-star World Stage concerts.

-Richardson appeared as a guest on Noggin's puppet series Jack's Big Music Show.
-In the pilot episode, she played the voice of one of the main characters.
+Richardson guest starred as herself on Noggin's puppet series Jack's Big Music Show and provided the voice of Jack's off-screen mother.
+In the show's pilot episode, she provided the voice of Mary, one of the main characters.

 The Cathy Richardson Band was voted Best Local Band in the Chicago Tribune readers poll of 1999 and best in WFLD's "Best & Worst of Chicago" viewer poll in November 2000.

 She portrayed Janis Joplin in the 2001 original off-Broadway run of Love, Janis and much of the touring performances.
-She also sang Janis' vocal parts for Big Brother and the Holding Company during many of their recent live shows.
+She also sang Joplin's vocal parts for Big Brother and the Holding Company during many of their recent live shows.

 In 2004, Richardson and art director Bill Dolan were nominated for the Grammy Award for Best Recording Package for the Cathy Richardson Band album The Road to Bliss.

 In 2008, Richardson became the new vocalist for San Francisco band Jefferson Starship and appears on the 2008 release Jefferson's Tree of Liberty and as vocalist with Jefferson Starship on PBS's 2011 60s Pop, Rock & Soul television show, performing "White Rabbit" and "Somebody to Love".